energietransitie/twomes-p1-gateway-hardware/README.md

 # Twomes P1 Gateway Hardware

-This repository contains the open hardware design files for the Twomes P1 Gateway device, this is a dedicated device, which can wirelessly receive data from various other Twomes sensor using ESP-Now, and can connect to the P1 port of a Dutch smart energy meter, to receive data.
-The Twomes P1 Gateway can send this data to the Twomes Backoffice database using secure HTTPS.
+This repository contains the open hardware design files for the Twomes P1 Gateway device, which can read measurement data from a smart meter adhering to the Dutch Smart Meter Rqreuiements (DSMR).
+It can also receive data from various other Twomes 'satellite' measurement devices via the [ESP-NOW](https://www.espressif.com/en/products/software/esp-now/overview) protocol.
+The Twomes P1 Gateway can upload this measurement data to a Twomes server using secure HTTPS.
-The P1 Gateway is uses an ESP32 Microcontroller and can be powered either directly through the P1 port itself on DSMR version 5.0, or through a seperate USB port on DSMR version 4.x Smart Meters

 <img src="./images/front.jpg" height="600" /> <img src="./images/back.jpg" height="600" />